On this page

 See your SDK's documentation for more information on migrations.

-You can use Realm Database to store data persistently on disk, or ephemerally in memory.
+You can use Realm to store data persistently on disk, or ephemerally in memory.
 Ephemeral realms can be useful in situations where you don't need to persist data between application instances, such as when a user works in a temporary workspace.

 Device Sync relies on a worker client that communicates with your application backend in a dedicated thread in your application.
 Additionally, synced realms keep a history of changes to contained objects.
 Sync uses this history to resolve conflicts between client changes and backend changes.